EU elections: vote at risk for hundreds of thousands EU nationals in UK

 Italy is preparing the election as if the UK were to remain a member of the EU.
 “At the moment it is not possible to establish whether Italian electors in the United Kingdom will be able to vote at polling stations organised by the Consulate General in London and Edinburgh,” Consul Marco Villani told Europe Street.
 “The Ministry of Foreign Affairs has started the preliminary procedure to offer this possibility, but the procedure will be stopped in the event of a definitive UK exit from the EU before the election date,” he said.

-If the election from the UK goes ahead, Italians who are temporarily in the country can also vote from the consulates, but they have to apply by March 7.
-If the procedure is halted, all Italians in Britain will have to return to Italy to vote.
+If the election from the UK goes ahead, Italians who are temporarily in the country can also vote from the consulates, as long as they apply by March 7.
+If the procedure is halted, Italians in Britain will have to return to Italy to vote.
 In February a petition called on the President and the Italian government to allow the vote from the UK in any event.

-Under EU rules, all EU nationals should be able to vote for the European parliament election, according to EU rules.
-But studies have shown that, because of differences in the electoral systems, this is not happening.
-An analysis by the European parliament says that there are still “significant obstacles to the achievement of equality between all EU citizens” in this regard.
-Now Brexit is adding to the disparity.
+All EU nationals should be able to vote in the European parliament election, according to EU rules.
+But studies have shown that, because of differences in the electoral systems, the principle is far from being met.
+An analysis by the European parliament says that there are still “significant obstacles to the achievement of equality between all EU citizens” in this regard, and Brexit will add to the disparity.